-- a.
-Rehearsal and conducting skills. - b.
-An understanding of how technology serves the fields of music and music education. - c.
-The ability to form and defend value judgments about music and music education. - d.
+- i.
+Effective rehearsal and conducting skills and strategies. - ii.
+An understanding of how technology serves the fields of music and music education. - iii.
+The ability to form and defend value judgments about music and music education. - iv.
 Ability to teach music at various levels to different age groups and in a variety of classroom and ensemble settings in ways that develop knowledge of how music works syntactically as a communication medium and developmentally as an agent of civilization.
-This set of abilities includes effective classroom and rehearsal management. - e.
-An understanding of child growth and development and an understanding of principles of learning as they relate to music.
+This set of abilities includes effective classroom and rehearsal management.

-- f.
-The ability to assess aptitudes, experiential backgrounds, orientation of individuals or groups of students, the nature of subject matter, and to plan educational programs to meet assessed needs. - g.
-Knowledge of current methods, materials, and repertories available in various fields and levels of music education appropriate to the teaching specialization. - h.
-The ability to accept, amend, or reject methods and materials based on personal assessment of specific teaching situations. - i.
-An understanding of evaluative techniques and ability to apply them in assessing both the musical progress of students and the objectives and procedures of the curriculum. - j.
-Knowledge of and performance ability on wind, string, and percussion instruments sufficient to teach beginning students effectively in groups. - k.
-Sufficient vocal and pedagogical skill to teach effective use of the voice. - 1.
+- v.
+An understanding of child growth and development, as well as an understanding of principles of learning as they relate to music. - vi.
+The ability to assess aptitudes, experiential backgrounds, orientation of individuals or groups of students, the nature of subject matter, and to plan educational programs to meet assessed needs. - vii.
+Knowledge of current methods, materials, and repertories available in various fields and levels of music education appropriate to the teaching specialization. - viii.
+The ability to accept, amend, or reject methods and materials based on personal assessment of specific teaching situations. - ix.
+An understanding of evaluative techniques and ability to apply them in assessing both the musical progress of students and the objectives and procedures of the curriculum. - x.
+Knowledge of and performance ability on wind, string, and percussion instruments sufficient to teach beginning students effectively in groups. - xi.
+Sufficient vocal and pedagogical skill to teach effective use of the voice. - xii.
 Ability to apply analytical and historical knowledge to curriculum development, lesson planning, and daily classroom and performance activities, including the ability to relate their understanding of musical styles, the literature of diverse cultural sources, and the music of various historical periods.